morpht/convivial_decision_flow/README.md

 ## Overview

-The Convivial Decision Flow library allows you to create dynamic, interactive convivial decision flows on your web pages.
+The Convivial Decision Flow library allows you to create dynamic, interactive decision flows on your web pages.
 Users can navigate through a series of steps based on their choices, with the ability to store progress and display summaries of their selections.

 ## Features

 - **Interactive Steps**: Guide users through a series of steps with clickable answers.
 - **Form Handling**: Collect user input through forms and navigate based on their responses.
-- **Local Storage**: Save user progress in local storage to maintain state across sessions.
+- **Storage Options**: Save user progress in local or session storage to maintain state across sessions.
 - **Dynamic Filtering**: Show or hide content based on user input using custom filters.
 - **Summary Display**: Automatically generate and display a summary of user choices at the end.
-- **Back and Restart Navigation**: Allow users to navigate backward and restart the convivial decision flow.
+- **Back and Restart Navigation**: Allow users to navigate backward and restart the decision flow.
+- **Custom Function Execution**: Define and execute custom functions securely from storage.

 ## New Features

+### Storage Options

+The library now supports both local and session storage for saving user progress.
+You can choose the type of storage by specifying it when initializing the `ConvivialDecisionFlow` instance.

+### Custom Function Execution

+You can now define and store custom functions in the selected storage.
+These functions can be executed securely using the `data-df-show` attribute.
+This feature helps in extending the functionality of the decision flow dynamically.

 ### Form Handling

-The library now supports handling form submissions within the convivial decision flow.
+The library supports handling form submissions within the decision flow.
 Forms can collect user input and navigate to the next step based on the form's action attribute.

 ### Dynamic Filtering